Catarrh is an excessive build-up of thick phlegm or mucus in an airway or cavity of the body.

-Treatment for catarrh is not often necessary because it will disappear within a few days, after your body has fought off the infection.
+Treatment?for catarrh?may not?be necessary because it?often disappears?within a few days, after your body has fought off the infection.

 Inhaling steam from a bowl of hot (but not boiling) water may help soften and loosen up the mucus in your nasal cavities.